 They also have these swoon-worthy custom wine glass holders for when you order a flight:

 And, OK, I have a bit of Label Lust for the front as well.
 Please note that this is not the first time I have declared Label Lust for an Oregon Wine.
 The last wine to do so was a Pinot Noir from Chehalem.

 So what would you write under “Your reason to celebrate”?

 Follow my blog with Bloglovin (Note: That is not my answer nor a suggested one to the above question.
-But if you are a blogger reading this, I find it a nice way to keep up with your colleagues.)evolution sparkling, label lust, oregon sparkling wine, sokol blosser
+But if you are a blogger reading this, I find it a nice way to keep up with your colleagues.)Tags: evolution sparkling, label lust, oregon sparkling wine, sokol blosser